 NPS is calculated by subtracting the percentage of detractors from the percentage of promoters.
 You get your answer in a whole number form within the range -100 to +100.

-Any score above 0 is considered to be a good score and vice versa.
+Any score above 0 is considered to be a good score but companies tend to benchmark their scores.

 Not sure how to calculate your NPS score?
 Not to worry check out our Free NPS Calculator

 CSAT stands for Customer Satisfaction Score.
 It is collected at a single point of interaction, not on the entire experience like NPS.
 Just like NPS however, it is also a rating based question.
 The question is customized for each type of customer interaction.